EtherNet/IP to BACnet/IP PLC Alarm Integration Case Study

 Project proof points:

-• Dual-network connectivity let the project preserve separate PLC and BAS network paths.
+• Dual-network connectivity preserved separate Allen-Bradley PLC and Metasys BMS network paths.

-• Bit-level status points were made usable from the BAS side instead of remaining trapped inside PLC-side arrays.
+• Bit-level alarm data became usable from the BAS side instead of remaining trapped inside PLC arrays.

 • The customer confirmed smooth BACnet/IP operation after final validation on both the PLC and BMS sides.